-The final exam will be on Monday, 29 April 2019, from 8:00 to 9:45 AM in Founders Hall room 2168.
-Everything in lecture and assigned readings, from “Hanging wall and footwall” in the structural geology topic, up to the end of the course, will be fair game for test questions.
-The exam will be about double the size of a normal test.
-There will also be many repeat questions from test # 1 and # 2 (use the answer sheets to learn from any mistakes you made).
-Repeat questions may be rephrased (or not).
-Repeat questions may have rearranged answers (or not).
-Any geologic time scale question is also fair game for test questions.
+The final exam will be on Wednesday, 11 December 2019, from 3:00 to 4:45 PM in Founders Hall room 2168.
+Everything in lecture and assigned readings from the 1906 San Francisco, California earthquake to the end of the course will be fair game for test questions.
+The test will be a mix of multiple choice, true-or-false, short answer, and fill-in-the-blank questions.
+The test will be about double the size of a normal test, with many repeat questions from test # 1 and # 2 (use your answer sheets to learn from any mistakes you made) - I may rephrase old questions (or not) & I may rearrange multiple choice answers (or not).
+But no new questions about old topics.
+Any geologic time scale question (new or old) is fair game for final exam questions.

 Test questions will cover (but are not necessarily limited to) the following:

 Be familiar with some of the major historical earthquakes (San Francisco, 1906; Alaska, 1964; Loma Prieta, California, 1989).

 What is structural geology?
 What is the original geometry of layered rocks?
 Where are structures most common?

 What is stress?
 What types of stress are there?
 What is strain?
 How do rocks respond to stress?

 What are folds?
 What kind of stress produces folds?

 What are anticlines?
 What are synclines?
 What are monoclines?
 Be familiar with their geometries.